ggandor/lightspeed.nvim/README.md

 ### Always a step ahead of you

-Lightspeed takes the next logical step though, and eliminates yet more cognitive overhead, unnecessary keystrokes or interruptions, by blurring the boundary between one- and two-character search.
+Lightspeed takes the next logical step, and eliminates yet more cognitive overhead, unnecessary keystrokes or interruptions, by blurring the boundary between one- and two-character search.
 The idea is to process the input incrementally - analyzing the available information after _each_ keystroke, to